jhuapl-boss/boss-test/README.md

 # boss-test
-The system testing library for the Boss
+Test libraries for the Boss API

+## System Test
+Source code is located in `/system_test/` directory.

+Documentation for system testing is `/system_test/ReadMe.md`